 Legal Reference: § 20-3-321(2), MCA Organization and officers

 Cross Reference: Policy 1065 Board Meetings

+Policy History:

 Adopted on: 2.8.
 2011

+Revised on: 3.8.2016

+Reviewed on: 4.6.2021

 Communications To and From the Board

 The Board encourages open lines of communication between members of the education community.
 It also must maintain a chain of command as an organization to promote efficient and effective communications.